Skip to content

 // Set the Webhook piece as the flow's trigger

-await client.activepieces.applyFlowOperation(flow.id, {
+await client.workflows.applyFlowOperation(flow.id, {

 type: "UPDATE_TRIGGER",